rust-lang/nomicon/src/atomics/acquire-release.md

 ```

 We now can trace back along the reverse direction of arrows from the `guard`
-bubble to the `+= 1` bubble; we have established that Thread 2’s load happens
+bubble to the `+= 1` bubble; we have established that Thread 2’s load
-after the `+= 1` side effect.
-This both avoids the data race and gives the
+happens-after the `+= 1` side effect.
+This both avoids the data race and gives
-guarantee that `1` will be always read by Thread 2 (as long as locks after
+the guarantee that `1` will be always read by Thread 2 (as long as locks after
 Thread 1, of course).

 However, that is not the only execution of the program possible.
 Even with this